New York’s new “Shield Act” applies to those using “private information” of a NY residentRead Time: 6 mins

 New York has enacted legislation to expand its cybersecurity and data breach law with the Stop Hacks and Improve Electronic Data Security Act (the “Shield Act”).
 The Shield Act, which becomes effective on March 21, 2020, amends, and more importantly broadens, the scope of the general business and state technology laws in New York.
 The expansion of New York’s governing cybersecurity and data breach laws arrives on the heels of the Equifax data breach settlement, in which Equifax reached a global settlement with the Federal Trade Commission, the largest in history, after a data breach exposed the personal information of 147 million people across the 50 U.S. states and territories.
 With these supplements to the existing laws, New York residents will have increased cybersecurity and data protections.
-Correspondingly, this law will increase the burdens and obligations for individuals and businesses, regardless of whether they conduct business in New York State, to carefully navigate these changes to ensure compliance.
+Correspondingly, this law will increase the burdens and obligations for individuals and businesses, regardless of whether they conduct business in New York State.
+Entities must be careful when navigating these changes to ensure compliance.

 Among the most important changes, the Shield Act expands New York’s data protection and breach notification laws so that they are no longer limited to persons or entities that conduct business in New York State.
 The requirements are now applicable to any person or entity which owns or licenses computerized data that includes “private information” of a New York resident.
 The Shield Act also expands the definition of “private information” to mean either:

 (i) personal information consisting of any information in combination with any one or more of the following data elements, when either the data element or the combination of personal information plus the data element is not encrypted, or is encrypted with an encryption key that has also been accessed or acquired:

 (2) driver’s license number or non-driver identification card number;

 (3) account number, credit or debit card number, in combination with any required security code, access code, password or other information that would permit access to an individual’s financial account;